Chapter 8: Advanced Techniques

 "Incident status update:

-Current status: [Mitigating | Investigating | Monitoring]
+Current status [Mitigating | Investigating | Monitoring]

-Impact: [X users affected, Y revenue lost]
+Impact [X users affected, Y revenue lost]

-Actions since last update: [What we did]
+Actions since last [What we did]

-Actions next: [What we're doing]
+Actions next [What we are doing]

-ETA to resolution: [Best guess]
+ETA to resolution [Best guess]

-Blockers: [Escalations needed]
+Blockers [Escalations needed]

 Next standup in 2 hours."